Introduction to Operations Management

 Review: “The course was introductory but gave a great insight into operations management.
 Operations management is massive and has many subjects into it.
 Hence one such introductory course was not exactly the easiest to teach for the prof but he did an amazing job using basic examples with simplistic explanation.
 Using the mouse for scribbing is also something you won’t find anyone else doing but it helps so much for one to understand.
 Felt like an actual student.
 In terms of the course content it does not teach all the basic aspects of operations but to do so will take months more than proposed time frame.
 Hence using primary modules of productivity, quality, variety, process analysis was sufficient for beginners.
 Hope that prof thinks of using an intermediate course so that working professionals can use advanced tactics in tackling issues of real life.”
 For additional reviews, click here.

-Additional Note: This course is the in a six course specialization from Wharton on Business Foundations.
-To learn more about this specialization and register for it, click here.
+Additional Note: This is also part of a five course specialization from Wharton (Business Foundations).
+To learn more, click here.